nomidi/silverstripe-seo-hero-tool-analysis/README.md

-# SEO Hero Tool Analyse
+# SEO Hero Tool Analysis

 An Addition to SEO Hero Tool which can be also found on Github [SEO Hero Tool on Github](https://github.com/nomidi/silverstripe-seo-hero-tool).
-The SEO Hero Tool Analyse extends the functionality of the SEO Hero Tool by adding a Button to each page which on click starts an analysis of the actual website.
+The SEO Hero Tool Analysis extends the functionality of the SEO Hero Tool by adding a Button to each page which on click starts an analysis of the actual website.
 This analysis checks several parameters and gives an detailled overview of the findings.